 - Abbeville Campus: All parking lots

 - Saluda Campus: All parking lots

 - What if I don’t have Microsoft Office installed on my personal computer?

 All PTC students get a copy of Microsoft Office for free – instructions for how to install are located here: www.ptc.edu/office365

-PTC students may request a laptop through their instructor.
-The instructor will speak with the academic dean and the dean can submit the request to IT.
-Once IT receives the request, we will contact the student.
+Beginning May 10, PTC students may request a laptop through the library.
 Be advised, we have a limited number of laptops available and all requests may not be fulfilled.

 We do not recommend any of the devices listed above as they may not be compatible with all the software required for your major.
 If you are a dual enrollment student, we work to accommodate Chromebooks as they may be provided by many high schools.

 - How can I purchase a webcam, laptop, flash drives, or other peripherals?

 The college bookstore has webcams, laptops, and flash drives for purchase.